More than 20 states sue Trump administration over frozen after-school and summer funding

 Before kissing his mother goodbye, Aiden Cazares, 8, explained to a reporter, “I wanted to see my friends and not just sit at home.”
 Then he ran off to play.

-Some of the 926 Boys & Girls Clubs nationwide that run 21st Century Community Learning summer and after-school programs stand to close if the Trump administration doesn’t release the money in the next three to five weeks, Leutzinger said.
+Some of the 926 Boys & Girls Clubs nationwide that run summer and after-school programs stand to close if the Trump administration doesn’t release the money in the next three to five weeks, Leutzinger said.
+The clubs receive funding from the federal 21st Century Community Learning Centers program.

 The YMCA and Save the Children say many of the centers they run are also at risk of shuttering.